openeuler-mirror/docs/docs/en/docs/A-Ops/service-deployment-manual.md

     - Viewing the current service domain.
     - Adding service domains.
     - Adding hosts to a domain.
-    - Viewing the list of the hosts in the service domain.
+    - Viewing the list of hosts in the service domain.
     - Entering the host list to view the current configuration (collecting configurations).
     - Deleting service domains.